JohnnyHopp/PaDiM-EfficientNetV2/README.md

 * Optimize both torch and numpy methods to calculate mahalanobis distance
 * Save train params, mean and cov_inv, in hdf5 format instead of pickle in case of OOM issue when memory is limited
 * Add PCA and NPCA to reduce feature dimensionality
+* Pretrained feature distribution of efficientnetv2_m model is shared below

 ## Requirement